icopy-site/awesome-cn/docs/awesome/awesome-integration.md

 <!--lint enable-->
 ### API Design
 *API design, documentation, and life-cycle automation tools streamline the process of creating, maintaining, and evolving APIs.
 These tools offer efficient means to design consistent and scalable APIs, generate comprehensive documentation, and automate various stages of the API life-cycle, enhancing developer experience and promoting API adoption.*
+- [Apicurio Studio (⭐1k)](https://github.com/apicurio/apicurio-studio) - A web-based, open-source API design tool that leverages the OpenAPI specification.
 - [Dredd (⭐4.2k)](https://github.com/apiaryio/dredd) - Validate API description docs against backend implementation using this language-agnostic CLI tool.
 - [OpenAPI-GUI (⭐1.4k)](https://github.com/Mermade/openapi-gui) - Create and validate OpenAPI specs with ease using this intuitive graphical user interface.
-- [OpenAPI Diff (⭐942)](https://github.com/OpenAPITools/openapi-diff) - Compare OpenAPI specs with version control and visualize the differences in HTML or Markdown format.
+- [OpenAPI Diff (⭐945)](https://github.com/OpenAPITools/openapi-diff) - Compare OpenAPI specs with version control and visualize the differences in HTML or Markdown format.
 - [OpenAPI Generator (⭐24k)](https://github.com/OpenAPITools/openapi-generator) - Automate the creation of API client libraries, server stubs, documentation and config files with this powerful OpenAPI Spec tool.
 - [OpenAPI Style Validator (⭐218)](https://github.com/OpenAPITools/openapi-style-validator) - Ensure that your OpenAPI specs meet your organization's standards with this flexible and customizable style validator.
 - [Spectral (⭐2.7k)](https://github.com/stoplightio/spectral) - Detect and fix errors in your JSON/YAML files using this linter tool that supports OpenAPI 3.0 & 2.0 and AsyncAPI.